Applications have now closed.

 Like Lee, Gersh has a long history of supporting social issues, both as an agency and in support of its clients.
 “As industry leaders, we’ve always taken seriously the responsibility to build a more diverse, dynamic ecosystem in which people of all ethnicities, backgrounds and experiences can thrive,” says Gersh Senior Managing Partner, Leslie Siebert.
 “We are honored that Spike has chosen us to be his inaugural partner, and we are proud to welcome the five inaugural Spike Fellows into our organization.”

-The inaugural class of Spike Fellows will consist of five graduating students from AUCC who will receive academic debt relief, industry mentorship, post graduate internships, and full-time employment, all provided by Gersh.
+The inaugural class of Spike Fellows will consist of five graduating seniors or juniors from the AUCC who will receive $25,000 in academic debt relief, industry mentorship, post-graduate internships, and full-time employment, all provided by Gersh.

 Jayson Council, Head of Culture at Gersh, will lead the fellowship program.
 “I joined Gersh to lead the charge in identifying powerful opportunities and signature moments to advance cultural competence and accelerate social impact.
 As a HBCU graduate, I am extremely proud of Gersh and Spike for their commitment to growing opportunities for AUCC graduates.”

 The fellowship program begins in Spring 2023 with five fellows selected by a panel including Spike Lee the AUCC campus community, and Gersh management.
 Applications opened February 1, 2023 and now have a deadline of April 1, 2023, with an online application open now at: www.spikefellows.com.

 Having made a multi-year commitment, Lee and Gersh intend to expand the program in the future with additional resources and fellows.